 (iv) a representative of the crossbench (or if a single party, the whip of that party);

-(c) the Speaker shall be the Chair of the Committee; and
+(ba) Should a whip be unable to attend a meeting, the Party nominated deputy whip may attend in their place. (c) the Speaker shall be the Chair of the Committee; and

 (d) the Committee shall have the power to consider and make use of the evidence and records of the Standing Committee on Administration and Procedure appointed during the previous Assemblies.
 (Amended 9 March 1995 and 4 May 1995; further amended 28 May 1998, 6 March 2008 and 8 December 2011, 13 December 2016)